pschatzmann/arduino-audio-tools/examples/streams-mozzi-a2dp/README.md

 # Using Mozzi on Bluetooth

 I am providing a simple integration for [Mozzi](https://sensorium.github.io/Mozzi/).
-Unfortunatly I needed to make some small changes to make things work together.
-Those can be found in my [fork](https://github.com/pschatzmann/Mozzi).

 A standard Sketch will need to combine the Audio-Tools with the Mozzi Logic: